citrus/door_code/README.md

 ## Notes

 * The default code is '12345'
-* If the code passed to DoorCode is invalid (eg contains non-digits), the default code will be assigned
+* All options passed to DoorCode are optional.
+If no valid codes are supplied, the default code will be activated

 ## To Do

 * Allow specifying domains and paths to restrict access conditionally
+* API for customization
 * Write more tests